IOOPM-UU/Qoders/proj/code_quality_report.md

 ####Tankar/frågor/TODO:
 - "Usage of dynamic memory is well-documented, and deallocation is handled appropriately."
 Ska detta verkligen va med?
 - Prestanda måste va med (varför koden är bra)
+- code example up to date?
+- ett till code example?
 -->

 ## Introduction

-In the development of our project, we have prioritized writing code of high quality, focusing on aspects such as readability, maintainability, correctness, and testability.
-In this report, we will delve into the reasons behind our confidence in the quality of the code as well as elaborating on how these principles have been incorporated into our system.
-This report provides insights into the key implementaions made and how these align with the Y65 standards.
+In the development of our project a key pioint we focused on was writing high quality code with focus on readability, maintainability, correctness, performance, and testability.
+This report aims to delve deeper into these aspects and explain how it affected the project as a whole.

 ## Code Quality Criteria
-To adhere to the Y65 standard, we have considered various criteria of code quality:
+With the standrad for high quality code set by achievment Y65 these are the criteria we have followed:
 <!-- FIXME: Måste lägga till prestanda-->
 <!-- FIXME: vilken coding style -->
 1. **Readability:**
-   - We have followed a consistent coding style throughout the project, promoting readability.
+   - We followed the **GNU coding standard** throughout the project to ensure consistensy and readabilty.
-   - Meaningful variable and function names have been chosen to enhance understanding.
+   - **Clear variable and function names** have been chosen to enhance reaability.
-   - Code comments are utilized to explain more complex sections and highlight important considerations.
+   - **Code comments** were also utilized to explain more complex section of the code.

 2. **Maintainability:**
-   - The codebase is structured in a modular manner, with clear separation of functions.
-   - Functions have been designed to be concise and focused, contributing to easier maintenance, as well as further implementations and modifications.
-   - Usage of dynamic memory is well-documented, and deallocation is handled appropriately.
+   - We structured the code in a modular manner to simplify understanding the code as well as modifying and maintaining.
+   - We used clear seperation between functions to make the code easier to understand not only to enhance maintainability but also to simplify our work process during the project implementation.
+   - The code is also thoroughly review and well documentated.

 3. **Correctness:**
-   - Careful attention has been paid to edge cases and potential errors in memory allocation and deallocation.
-   - Functionality has been thoroughly tested, ensuring that the code behaves as expected in various scenarios.
+   - All functions have been thoroughly tested to ensure to code behaves as expected.
+   - Edge cases and memory leaks have also been thoroughly tested.

+4. **Performance**
+   - TODO:

-4. **Testability:**
+5. **Testability:**
-   - Test cases have been written to cover different usage scenarios, aiding in ongoing development and future modifications.
+   - Test cases have been implemented to ensure code works as expected.
+   - Helper functions have been implemented to aid in testing.

 ## Examples of Good Code Practices
-To illustrate the application of these principles, let's examine some snippets from our code:

 ### Example 1: Memory Allocation (`allocate` function)
 ```c